CitizensFoundation/policy-synth/agents/docs/src/agents/policies/create/createSeedPolicies.md

 # CreateSeedPoliciesProcessor

 The `CreateSeedPoliciesProcessor` class is responsible for generating policy proposals based on solutions to sub-problems.
-It extends the `BaseProcessor` class and utilizes language models to create, refine, and choose policy proposals.
+It extends the `BaseProlemSolvingAgent` class and utilizes language models to create, refine, and choose policy proposals.

 ## Properties